vectorgrp/sil-kit/docs/api/rpc.rst

 Error handling
 ~~~~~~~~~~~~~~

-* If using |Call| with no corresponding server available, the CallReturnHandler is triggered immediately with
+* If using |Call| with no corresponding server available, the ``CallReturnHandler`` is triggered immediately with
   ``RpcCallStatus::ServerNotReachable``.
-* |SubmitResult| must only be used with a valid call handle received in the RpcHandler.
+* |SubmitResult| must only be used with a valid call handle received in the ``RpcHandler``.
 * The ``RpcCallResultEvent::resultData`` member is only valid if ``callStatus == RpcCallStatus::Success``.
-* If the RpcServer receives a call but does not have a valid call handler, the RpcClient will receive a
+* If the RPC server receives a call but does not have a valid call handler, the RPC client will receive an
   ``RpcCallResultEvent`` with ``callStatus == RpcCallStatus::InternalServerError``.

 Usage Example
 ~~~~~~~~~~~~~

-The interfaces for the Rpc mechanism can be instantiated from an IParticipant:
+The interfaces for the RPC mechanism can be instantiated from an ``IParticipant``:

 .. code-block:: cpp